Faculty - Approaches

 Dr. JY Zhou, Internationalization Specialist

 - Students are expected to find and read materials in other languages/countries about the bi-weekly topics before class and participate in the in-class CLAC discussion, including answering questions individually and in a group.

 - Topics include: citizenship education, stereotype of Americans, modern art, diaspora, elderly care, and environmental issues.

-Read more of Dr. Zhou's CLAC module at AAC&U News April 2017 -- At Stockton, Global Learning Moves beyond the Classroom and into Daily Lives.
+Read more of Dr. Zhou's CLAC approach at AAC&U News April 2017 -- At Stockton, Global Learning Moves beyond the Classroom and into Daily Lives.